yaml/yaml-spec/spec/spec.md

 form of escaping.
 It is therefore the most readable, most limited and most [context] sensitive [style].
-In addition to a restricted character set, a plain scalar must not be empty, or contain leading or trailing [white space] characters.
+In addition to a restricted character set, a plain scalar must not be empty or contain leading or trailing [white space] characters.
 It is only possible to break a long plain line where a [space] character is surrounded by non-[spaces].